Glossary of Health Insurance Terms

 A requirement in state or federal law that all health insurance policies provide coverage for a specific health care service.

 A joint state and federal program that provides health care coverage to eligible categories of low-income individuals.
 Rules for eligible categories (such as children, pregnant women, people with disabilities, etc), and for income and asset requirements, vary by state.
 Coverage is generally available to all individuals who meet these state eligibility requirements.
 Medicaid often pays for long-term care (such as nursing home care).
-The ACA extends eligibility for Medicaid to all individuals earning up to $31,721 for a family of four.
+The ACA extends eligibility for Medicaid for a family of four earning up to $33,465, based on the 2015 Federal Poverty Level.

 A federal government program that provides health care coverage for all eligible individuals age 65 or older or under age 65 with a disability, regardless of income or assets.
 Eligible individuals can receive coverage for hospital services (Medicare Part A), medical services (Medicare Part B), and prescription drugs (Medicare Part D).
 Together, Medicare Part A and B are known as Original Medicare.
 Benefits can also be provided through a Medicare Advantage plan (Medicare Part C).